"June 24, 2015 -- Researchers have been testing individual chemicals for years to see if they can cause cancer.

 What happens if I overdose (Thiotepa)?

-What should I avoid while using thiotepa (Thiotepa)?
+What should I avoid while receiving thiotepa (Thiotepa)?

 What other drugs will affect thiotepa (Thiotepa)?